PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

 3. Run the Test Script: Use the Command Line Interface (CLI) to run the test script.
 Replace login_test.py with the name of your script if different:

    `python .\test\login_test.py` : To run without using pytest

+   For generating HTML Report.
    `pytest -v --html=report.html --self-contained-html`: To run all files by using pytest that starts with "test" or ends with "test"

+   For generating HTML Report and Screenshots upon failure.
    `pytest -v --html=report.html --self-contained-html --screenshot=on --screenshot_path=on`: For capturing screenshot upon test failure

 # **\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\_**\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***